Are you looking for the best Substack alternatives to earn money from email subscriptions?

 It is free to get started but it charges you from 5% to 12% based on the plan you pick.
 There are Lite, Pro, and Premium plans.

-WPForms is next on our list for the best Substack alternatives as it offers an easy way to create paid newsletters on your site.
+WPForms is next on our list of the best Substack alternatives as it offers an easy way to create paid newsletters on your site.

 WPForms is a powerful WordPress form builder plugin that lets you create all types of forms for your site including a newsletter sign-up form.
 You can make users sign up and make payments directly on your WordPress forms.